oniseun/getir-challenge/README.md

 # Import environment and collection on postman
-> Import postman collection and environment from Getir-Nodejs-Challenge.postman_collection and Getir-Nodejs-Challenge.postman_environment in the /docs folder
+> Import postman collection and environment from the /src/docs folder

+# run test with
+$ yarn test

 # serve with hot reload at localhost:3000
 $ yarn dev